The Latest: Trump arrives in Japan, where he'll meet new Prime Minister Takaichi

 Trump speaks to reporters en route to Tokyo

-Trump came back to the press cabin on Air Force One along with Secretary of State Marco Rubio, Treasury Secretary Scott Bessent and U.S. Trade Representative Jamieson Greer.
+Trump came back to the press cabin on Air Force One along with Secretary of State Marco Rubio, Bessent and Greer.
 They took questions for about a half hour.

 Trump said he would talk about the “great friendship” between the U.S. and Japan during his visit.